Provider registration (NDIS Providers)

 Registration requirements under the NDIS Commission and the NDIS Practice Standards are designed to be proportionate.
 What this means is that a smaller provider with fewer workers and participants is not expected to present the same evidence as a national provider with a large workforce and many participants.

 Providers will need to be audited against the NDIS Practice Standards to apply for or renew registration with the NDIS Commission.
 An independent auditor will assess NDIS providers against the relevant components of the NDIS Practice Standards.
 This will either be a ‘verification’ or ‘certification’ quality audit.
+Verification audits are a lighter touch desktop audit, while certification audits are a more detailed process.
 Auditors will also undertake their activities in a way that is appropriate to the size, scale, and supports delivered by an NDIS provider.

 The NDIS Commission will tell NDIS providers which type of audit – certification or verification – they will need to complete.
 This will be based on the registration groups the NDIS provider is registered for, and what legal type of organisation the NDIS provider is.